webplatform/docs-wpd/Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration/index.md

 The following summarizes how to manage our Varnish caching service served by our friends at [https://fastly.com Fastly].
 Note that the documentation describes how Varnish works but also how to manage Fastly very own Varnish cluster so we don’t have to.

+This document is specific on how to maintain Varnish configuration at Fastly.
+Notes that describes the specifics of things we should keep in mind when configuring the cache should be moved to [[WPD:Infrastructure/architecture/Things_to_consider_when_we_expose_service_via_Fastly_and_Varnish|Things to consider when we expose service via Fastly and Varnish]]
 == Abastract ==

 If your system uses cookies, which is most of the time the case, Varnish does not caches.
 The configuration MUST to be adjusted to each site specifics.
 Details such as a web application sending HTTP headers such as Cache-Control, Set-Cookie, Cookie can still prevent caching to happen.